rhezab/smile/docs/randomization.md

 ![Seed override](/images/seedoverride.png)

+You can also override the seed within a component (e.g., if you'd like to re-randomize the condition assignment without starting over the entire experiment).
+To do so, uncheck the box labeled "Seed" in the developer mode navigation bar.
+Now, every time you refresh the page, a new random seed will be set.
+To re-enable the initial seed, check the box and refresh the page.

 ## "Unseeded" Random Number Generation

 In rare cases, it may be desirable to generate "true" or "unseeded" random numbers (by default `Math.random()` actually does set a seed, but it's set automatically using other random stuff).
 To do so, you can make a local instance of a random number generator using the `seedrandom` library: